 Read in: 4 minutes

 Favorite quote from the author:

 How are your new year’s resolutions going so far?
 Most of us don’t like hearing this question because it reminds us of the unused gym pass in our wallet.
-It’s hard to build good habits, and it shows in how many people are not still going to the gym after February each year!
+Building good habits is hard!

-Regardless of if it’s at the beginning of January or another time, we’ve all committed to change only to slip up over time.
-We’d rather not be overweight, broke, and struggling to keep up with friends, but it’s just hard to stick with good goals.
+Regardless if it’s at the beginning of January or another time, we’ve all committed to change only to slip up over time.
+We’d rather not be overweight, broke, and struggling to keep up with friends, but it’s just not easy to stick with good goals.

 What you really need isn’t just goals but the automatic routine of habits to help you progress.
 And that’s exactly what B.J.
 Fogg’s Tiny Habits: The Small Changes That Change Everything will teach you how to do!

 Here are 3 of my favorite principles about making small changes to improve for good: